datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 ## The Learning Algorithm

 The model class together with the ERM principle reduces the *learning problem* to an *optimization problem*.
 The computational aspect of the problem is to actually solve the the optimization problem defined by ERM.
 This is the job of the *learning algorithm*, which is essentially just an *optimization algorithm*.
-The learning algorithm takes a data set \mathcal{D} as input and outputs a fitted model \hat{f}.
+The learning algorithm takes a data set $\mathcal{D}$ as input and outputs a fitted model $\hat{f}$.

 (...TO BE CONTINUED)